abhushanaj/Hacktoberfest-2019-celebration/README.md

 Let's make a simple contribution to this repository and increase your chances of winning awesome cool swags from Hacktober Fest.

-Let me show you how easy it is:
+Let me show you how simple it is to begin:

 ## 1. Fork this repository